-- chronic wear on the disks and joints of your neck (cervical spondylosis)
+- chronic wear on the disks and joints of your neck, which is called cervical spondylosis

-- joints that are pushed out of their normal positions (dislocations)
+- joints that are pushed out of their normal positions, which are called dislocations

-- abnormal growths on the bones (bone spurs)
+- abnormal growths on the bones, or bone spurs

 - spinal deformities

-- inflammation of the tissue that covers your windpipe (epiglottitis)
+- inflammation of the tissue that covers your windpipe, which is called epiglottitis

 - a foreign object that is lodged in your throat or airway